No Result

 Most royalty trusts, such as Permian Basin Royalty Trust and Sabine Royalty Trust, resumed paying dividends after a few months.
 However, Permianville suspended its dividend for 13 consecutive months, the longest absence of dividend payments among the well-known oil and gas trusts.

-With prices falling, Permianville is currently offering a much lower yield than it typically does, which makes holding the name less attractive due to the increased risks regarding its business.
-Our expected yield of 2.1% is barely above the average yield of the S&P 500 Index.
+With prices rising, Permianville is currently still offering a much lower yield than it typically does, which makes holding the name less attractive due to the increased risks regarding its business.
+Our expected yield of 6.4% is high in comparison to most stocks, but when accounting for the massive risk the distribution faces on a regular basis, it’s not overly attractive.

 Final Thoughts